 The post-production process is all about the fine-tuning of the story and design until you find that perfect balance where the video will effectively engage the audience and deliver on the project objectives.

 We create customized Project Briefs and a detailed Process Outline that we deliver to our clients as part of any in-house video studio process mapping and training project.
-Want to find out how to more efficiently create in-house video, email me, Rebecca Garnick Ast, at rgast – at – tippingpointlabs dot com.
+Want to find out how to more efficiently create in-house video, email us at jcosco – at – tippingpointlabs dot com.

 This is part three of our series about making the most of an in-house video studio investment.
 Next up in our series — how to produce best-in-class videos in-house.